 Since Nexis Uni is full-text, in addition to using quotes around a phase and the * for truncation, use the following search strategies to bring your word/s close together to retrieve relevant articles

-Using - and - between words - will usually end up with a large number of results and many will not be relevant.
+You can try using - and - between words - you will probably end up with a large number of results and many will not be relevant.
+But, for some topics using -and- is the best search strategy

 Topic: